milanr853/project1_filter/README.md

     Redux tool kit

 ### :triangular_flag_on_post: Features
-1. List of movie objects are sorted in ascending order w.r.t their durations.
-2. Movies can be deleted.
+1. Movies are be deleted on double click.

 ### 📝 Notes